tamanegitaro/GP2040-CE-TT-Edition/README.md

 * L2 Neogeo mini
 * R3 PC Engine/Core Grafx/TurboGrafx-16 mini

-## What need to prepared in this project
+## What need to be prepared in this project
 In my project, following descriptors need to be modified by you for mini series compatibility:

 GP2040-CE\headers\gamepad\descriptors\AstroDescriptors.h